Sarah Crowther QC

 Year of Call:

-Notably, she has appeared in the leading cases on religious rights discrimination, including representing the Christian hoteliers whose refusal to supply a same-sex couple with a double-bedded room led to the Supreme Court and currently, in Northern Ireland, where she acts on behalf of the bakery which refused to bake a cake with a message promoting same-sex marriage.
+Sarah has acted in several of the leading cases on religious rights discrimination, including representing Christian hoteliers who refused to supply same-sex couple with a double-bedded room due to conflict with their religious belief.
+She is currently appearing in Ashers v Lee concerning whether Christian owners of a bakery can lawfully be required to ice a cake with a message promoting same-sex marriage.

-Sarah is currently representing the Northern Ireland bakery company whose refusal to print a slogan supporting same-sex marriage onto a celebration cake is the subject of litigation before the Court of Appeal of Northern Ireland.
+Sarah is currently representing the Northern Ireland bakery company whose refusal to ice a message supporting same-sex marriage onto a cake is the subject of litigation before the Supreme Court (hearing in May 2018).

 East of England Ambulance Services NHS Trust v Sanders, (11 February 2016), Laing J, DBE